iden3/vault-plugin-secrets-iden3/README.md

 # Sign data with key.
 # For BJJ key data should be a hex representation of little endian encoded int.
 # For ethereum key it should be a hex encoded 32-bytes hash.
+# For ed25519 it could be arbitrary hex-encoded byte array.
 vault read bjjkeys/sign/key1 \
   data=0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef
 # Key          Value